openenclave/openenclave/samples/remote_attestation/README.md

 ### Secure Communication Channel

 Remote Attestation alone is not enough for the remote party to be able to securely deliver their secrets to the requesting enclave.
-Securely delivering services requires a secure communication channel which is usually guaranteed by Transport Layer Security (TLS).
-Using Asymmetric/Public-Key encryption in conjunction with generating a symmetric key based on the sealing key provides an alternate mechanism for establishing such a channel in the absence of TLS support.
+Securely delivering services requires a secure communication channel which is often guaranteed by Transport Layer Security (TLS).
+Using Asymmetric/Public-Key encryption in conjunction with generating a symmetric key based on the sealing key provides an alternate mechanism for establishing such a non-TLS channel.

 In this remote attestation sample, it demonstrates a way to embed public keys in the remote attestation process to help establish a secure communication channel right after the attestation is done.